pablohdzvizcarra/my-software-developer-career/README.md

 ### Programming Change My Life

+##### Day 917 Working With External API

+it is difficult, really difficult, and you need some time to learn due to the learning curve that each external API has, well I think that only by researching and practicing more I will be able to solve this.

 ##### Day 916 Design Patterns

 I think I'm finally understanding the basics of design patterns, before I could not imagine how to